-Each year, Founders' Day involves presentations on research and education highlights, informative talks on the School's achievements, presentation of the RSPE endowment and School awards to pay homage to Sir Mark Oliphant and the rich and varied history of the School.
+Under the directorship of Professor John Carver, the School established Founders' Day in 1981 as an initiative to unite the community in celebration of the School's achievements.
+Each year, Founders' Day involves presentations on research and education highlights, informative talks on the School's achievements, and the presentation of the Physics endowment and School awards to pay homage to Sir Mark Oliphant and the rich and varied history of the School.

 The School has had an ever-shifting makeup of research departments, with some splitting off to form their own schools, while others have been created or merged as research directions changed.
 In 2021, a complete restructure of the School led to the disestablishment of the existing departments and the creation of five new departments.